Documentation

 Use SolverForge when:

-- Your problem involves scheduling, routing, or assignment
+- your problem involves scheduling, routing, or assignment

-- Constraints are naturally expressed as business rules
+- constraints are naturally expressed as business rules

-- You want readable, maintainable constraint definitions
+- readable, maintainable constraint definitions matter

-- Your problem is naturally linear or convex
+- your problem is naturally linear or convex

-- You need provably optimal solutions with bounds
+- you need provably optimal solutions with bounds

-The Developer Experience
+Developer Experience

 SolverForge provides a Rust derive-macro API for ergonomic domain modeling: